All Episodes

-One big exciting hour to go, right here on the Rush Limbaugh program.
+One big exciting hour to go right here on the Rush Limbaugh program.

 Great to have you with us.

-Telephone number 800 282-2882, and the email address is rush at EIB net.com.
+And the email address is rush at eibnet.com.

-I need to ask a question because I'm I'm starting to read, and I do a lot of reading out there, and I'm gonna during the commercial breaks and so forth, and uh the at the night prior to prepping this program and uh there are a lot of I think we've even had some call.
+I do a lot of reading out there during the commercial breaks and so forth and the night prior to prepping this program.

 Have we had some calls today or not?

-Uh and and uh cookie just accused me of it when I went in her to get a couple Tootsie rolls.
+I don't know if it's happened today, but I've been accused of personally attacking Harriet Myers and Heddick Cookie just accused me of it when I went in her to get a couple Tootsie rolls.

 She should have at least had a chance.

-The first caller was right, it's my own staff in mutiny.
+It's my own staff in mutiny.

-And I said, You have to admit I'm making my case.
+And I said, you have to admit I'm making my case.

 Yes, you are.

-And it's it makes me even madder.
+And it makes me even madder.

-But nevertheless, there's all this talk about personal attacks out there, and could somebody tell me who are these people having personal attacks?
+And could somebody tell me who are these people having personal attacks?

 Or who are these people making personal attacks?